 All investments have risks.

-Real estate investments are less risky then most other investments because you have more choices then just selling.
+Real estate investments are less risky than many other investments because you have more choices then just selling.
 If the market has been good since you placed your deposit money, you can assign and take your profits.
 If the market has not been good, you can move in or rent it out and sell later if you wish.
-Time and market growth are the two major factors determining your profit, See my exclusive report that shows how these play out - Condo Investment Plan - Flip or Hold.
+Time and market growth are the two major factors determining your profit.

-Assignments are harder to sell than existing properties (resales).
-The condo suite is often still not built so you can't show it to potential buyers.
-They have to buy from paper and pictures (just like you did) but you don't have a fancy sales centre behind you.
-Sometimes, assignments take place during interim occupany so it can be shown to potential buyers.
+Assignments are harder to sell than existing properties (resales) or New (pre-construction) from Builders (on-site sales centre and soft music/site layouts, etc).
+With Assignments, the condo suite is often still not built so potential buyers cannot book showings.
+They have to buy from paper and pictures (just like you did) but you (or your agent) don't have a fancy sales centre behind you.
+Sometimes, assignments take place during interim occupancy so it can be shown to potential buyers.

 Also, builders will not let you advertise on MLS.
 They don't want you to compete with their remaining units.
 You need a good realtor with excellent tools other than MLS, to expose your property to buyers.
-I do have such a system.
-My success rate is good and I have been doing this since 2006, much longer and more successful than most.
+I have such a system.
+My success rate is good (70% of those listed by me get sold) and I have been doing this since 2006, much longer and more successful than most.

 How much money can I expect to make?

-If you get a condo market growth of 5% and you assign after 3-4 yrs you will have a gross value appreciation of 15 - 20%.
-The costs are around 7% (of the new selling price) so you net 8 - 13% on the original purchase price and you only invested the deposit (10-20% of the purchase price).
-So, using a $300K condo as an example, you could have a net profit of from $24,000 - $39,000.
-This produces a very high ROI as a % of the deposit (in this example $30 - $60K) - from a low of 40% (24/60) to a high of 130% (39/30).
+If you get a condo market growth of say, 3% (new condos appreciate slower than resales) and you assign after 3-4 yrs, you will have a gross value appreciation of 9-12%.
+The closing costs are around 8% (of the new selling price) so you net 4% on the original purchase price and you only invested the deposit (10-20% of the purchase price).
+So, using a $300K condo as an example, you could have a net profit of from $12,000.
 You never need a mortgage, you don't have to be a landlord and you don't have to fix-up.

-Disclaimer: The above info is not to be taken as investment advice but simply my view of the factors involved and how they may play out under certain conditions and asuumptions.
-Buyers are excted to consult with experts and come to their own conclusions as to the risks and rewards involved.
+Disclaimer: The above info is not to be taken as investment advice but simply my view of the factors involved and how they may play out under certain conditions and assumptions.
+Buyers are expected to consult with experts and come to their own conclusions as to the risks and rewards involved.